Swader/diffbot-php-client-docs/_build/html/en/_sources/api-article.txt

         :param int $max: The number of tags to generate and return
         :returns: $this

         Set the maximum number of automatically-generated tags to return.
 By default a maximum of five tags will be returned.
 Tags are a built-in feature of Diffbot, and *could* generate different results on two different calls to the same URL provided enough time has passed, due to Diffbot's engine evolving over time as it processed more and more content.

         For an example of what the tags might look like, run the demo example at https://diffbot.com or see :php:meth:`Swader\\Diffbot\\Entity\\Article::getTags`.

 :hidden:`setDiscussion`
 """""""""""""""""""""""

     .. php:method:: setDiscussion($bool = true)

-        :param bool $param: Either ``true`` or ``false``
+        :param bool $bool: Either ``true`` or ``false``
         :returns: $this

         Whether or not to use the Discussion API to additionally process any detected comment or review threads in the article.
 Behaves as if the :php:class:`Swader\\Diffbot\\Api\\Discussion` was set to process the page, and merges the returned data with the Article API's results by means of a ``discussion`` field in the result.
 The field will have all the sub-fields of the usual :php:class:`Swader\\Diffbot\\Api\\Discussion` call; i.e. you will be able to access the :php:class:`Swader\\Diffbot\\Entity\\Discussion` entity and all its sub entities via the :php:meth:`Swader\\Diffbot\\Entity\\Article::getDiscussion` method.

 Article Entity Class
 ====================

-When the Article API is done processing an article (or several) the result will be an Article Entity (i.e. a collection of *one* Article Entities inside an instance of :php:class:`Swader\\Diffbot\\Entity\\EntityIterator`.
+When the Article API is done processing an article (or several) the result will be an Article Entity (i.e. a collection of *one* Article Entities inside an instance of :php:class:`Swader\\Diffbot\\Entity\\EntityIterator`).

 For an overview of the abstract class all Entities build on, see :php:class:`Swader\\Diffbot\\Abstracts\\Entity`.